Robertus100/2033-Spring-17/_posts/2017-02-24-Expectation.md

 <ul>
   <li>Sections 2.3 - 2.6 from the <a href="https://david-dobor.github.io/2033Fall16/TextBook.pdf#page=63">
             notes
-        </a>, excluding material related to the Poisson distribution (for now).
-Must be completed by March 6.</li>
+        </a>, excluding the material related to the Poisson distribution (for now), must be completed by March 6 and begun as soon as possible.</li>
 </ul>

 Short exercises with solutions: